Biotech M&A is picking back up. Here are the latest deals.

 Biotech acquisitions, by year and therapeutic category

-For this story, BioPharma Dive looked only at companies developing human medicines.
+For this database, BioPharma Dive looked only at companies developing human medicines.
 The mergers and acquisitions included in the database are limited by certain criteria, namely that they must be for an entire company — not for product licensings, options to acquire or for partial equity stakes.

 Additionally, the database is limited to deals valued at a minimum of $50 million upfront.
 Total consideration can reflect both cash and equity offered upfront in exchange for the acquired company’s shares, but deals in which the upfront payment was not specified, or was less than $50 million, were not included.